AdishAntony/employee-management-api/README.md

 # employee-management-api

+Commands
+'npm run dev' to run the application on default port 3001

 Requirement
 1. Create a sign-up and login module for a web application.
 2. Create a dashboard screen where logged in user can add Employee details: